Janamou/android-testing-codelab/01-uiautomator/README.md

 You use `UiObject` class for working with views.
 When you search for an object through the `findObject()` method, the `UiObject` instance is returned.

-We call methods to perform actions on the view and we are also able to retrieve couple of properties.
+We call methods to perform actions on the view and we are also able to retrieve a couple of properties from the retrieved view.

 Some methods that might be handy to you: